pithlessly/pithlessly.github.io/intensionaljoy.md

-# Intensional Joy
+# Intensional Joy (a concatenative account of internal structure)

 <time datetime="2024-12-29">Date: (unpublished)</time>

 *Intensional* programming languages (no, I didn't say *intentional*) have had a bit of a moment in the spotlight recently.
+Specifically, back in December,
-Specifically, I, and many others, enjoyed Johannes Bader's website on [tree calculus](https://treecalcul.us) which popularized some work, largely spearheaded by Barry Jay, on intensional rewriting systems.
+Johannes Bader's website on [tree calculus](https://treecalcul.us) popularized some work on intensional rewriting systems which was largely spearheaded by Dr. Barry Jay.
 These are systems that resemble [combinatory calculi](https://en.wikipedia.org/wiki/Combinatory_logic#Combinatory_calculi) like SKI, but have the ability to treat functions as more than just black boxes --- you can look inside a function to see the code that defines it and do things with that.

-Jay and collaborators have developed a number of variants
+Dr. Jay and collaborators have developed a number of variants
 --- SF calculus, tree calculus, triage calculus, etc. --- but they embody this same core idea for my purposes.